smileidentity/smile-identity-core-ruby/README.md

 The Web API allows you as the Partner to validate a user’s identity against the relevant Identity Authorities/Third Party databases that Smile Identity has access to using ID information provided by your customer/user (including photo for compare).

-The Auth Smile class allows you as the Partner to generate a sec key to interact with our servers.
+The Signature class allows you as the Partner to generate a sec key to interact with our servers.

 ## Documentation